afragen/faster-updates/readme.txt

 ## Description

 For testing only.
 Only works when updating from update-core.php page.
+[Testing instructions](./testing_instructions.md)

 Speeds up plugin/theme updates by moving files rather than copying them.
 Reduces the chance of running out of diskspace during updates.
 Lower memory usage reduces the chance of timeouts during updates.